yastn/yastn/docs/source/mps/init.rst

 A list(Hterm) defines a broad class of operators of interests.
 In order to generate the corresponding MPO use :code:`mps.generate_mpo(I, terms)`, where :code:`terms` is a list of Hterm-s and :code:`I` is the identity MPO.
-The latter can conviniently be created with a :meth:`generator<yastn.tn.mps.Generator.I>` described below.
+The latter can conveniently be created with a :meth:`generator<yastn.tn.mps.Generator.I>` described below.
 An example using this method can be found :ref:`here<examples/mps/build:Building MPO using Hterm>`.

 .. autofunction:: yastn.tn.mps.generate_mpo